sewbacca/LFSampler/README.md

 }
 ```

-## Missing documentation
+# Anything missing?

-Any missing documentation means, it was not intended to be used outside of the profiler.
+"If you find any structure or function to be undocumented it was most likely intended for internal use inside the profiler.
+If you feel like something vital is missing, do not hesitate to [open an issue](https://github.com/sewbacca/LFSampler/issues/new).